 Mike Knaub our Founder and Head Brewer had his first introduction to home brewing way back in 1978.
 Mike’s brother, Bill Knaub, bought a homebrew kit and brewed a European style Lager beer.
-Mike was amazed that great tasting beer could be brewed right at home!
 This started Mike’s journey into the world of seeking better beers since what was mainly offered at the time was regular commercial brewed American Lagers.

-Mike had his 1st attempt at brewing beer in 1985.
-He tried brewing at his house but didn’t have much success.
-At the time, he didn’t know his home well water wasn’t too good for brewing.
+In the beginning, he didn’t know his home well water wasn’t too good for brewing.
 He tried three beers without making anything very drinkable, so he quit trying.
 Several years later Mike refinanced his home and found out about the well water issues with his water.
 He corrected that issue and then attempted brewing beer again.

 He started reading everything he could about homebrewing, starting with Charlie Papazian’s book the The Joy of Homebrewing.
 Charlie is considered the Patriarch of bringing homebrewing to the general public and his passion inspired many homebrewers who went on to form the early microbreweries that are so popular today.
 Back then there wasn’t an internet to just look up everything at your computer.
 You actually had to read magazines and books to get your information and learn things.
 Today so much info is available right on the internet.

 Mike started a homebrew shop behind his home in 1993, teaching others about homebrewing and selling supplies.
 Mike and Vince Shumski, Jeff and Becky Kelly formed York’s very 1st homebrew club called YAHA, York Area Homebrewers Association.
 The Club met once a month in his homebrew shop to share their beers and discuss about making beer.
 Mike kept reading everything he could about brewing beer.